dgurudot/app/terms-nd.md

 User Acknowledgement

-By proceeding further and clicking on the "AGREE" button herein below, I acknowledge that I of my own accord wish to know more about ND Cyberlaw for my case information, law knowledge, and latest Case Laws information, Cyber domain and other relevant information.
+By proceeding further, I acknowledge that I of my own accord wish to know more about ND Cyberlaw for my case information, law knowledge, and latest Case Laws information, Cyber domain and other relevant information.
 I further acknowledge having read and understood the Disclaimer below.

 Disclaimer